CONSTRUCTION GUIDE

 RCD Protection on Construction Sites

-• Nuisance tripping.
-On construction sites, nuisance tripping of RCDs is a common problem caused by moisture ingress, damaged cables, and high earth leakage from construction equipment.
-The solution is not to bypass the RCD — it is to identify and fix the source of the leakage.
-Splitting loads across multiple RCDs (rather than one RCD protecting many sockets) reduces the impact of nuisance tripping.
+Unwanted tripping on site is usually moisture ingress, damaged cables or high standing earth leakage from construction plant.
+The answer is never to bypass the device — it is to find and fix the leakage.
+Splitting loads across several RCDs, rather than one device covering many outlets, limits the disruption when one does trip.

-The RCD is the final layer of protection, not the only layer.
-On a properly designed construction site, multiple layers work together: reduced voltage (110V CTE), earthing and bonding, insulation, mechanical protection of cables, and RCD protection.
-Each layer addresses a different failure mode, and the combined effect is a dramatically reduced risk of fatal electric shock.
+The RCD is one layer, not the whole defence.
+A properly designed site stacks reduced voltage, earthing and bonding, insulation, mechanical protection of cables and residual current protection.
+Each addresses a different failure mode, and together they cut the risk of a fatal shock dramatically.

 Try Elec-Mate free for 7 days